ahmadrezaM97/notes/notes/Fleeting Notes/Home.md

 1. a place for someone to stay, live or work
 2. The price for the holiday includes flights and acoomodation
 3. living accommodations for the crew

+cozy | cosy
+1. A plate that is cosy is small, comfortable and warm
+2. A situation that is cosy is comfortable and friendly
+3. a really cozy flat

+carmped (small and comfortable)
+	1. a cramped room, building doest not have enough space for the people in it
+		1. The kitchen was small and cramped

 __as sense of belonging__

 ### different type of house